A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

-Note that, matrix $\mathbf{B}$ is usually used for tempering \cite{Matsumoto:1994:TGG:189443.189445}, that is, to improve equidistribution property of the PRNG by elementary bitwise transformation operations, like exclusive-or, AND and shift.
+The matrix $\mathbf{B}$ is usually used for tempering to improve \emph{equidistribution}\footnote{A sequence of real numbers $\{x_n\}$ is equidistributed on an interval $[a,b]$ if the probability of finding $x_n$ in any subinterval is proportional to the subinterval length.
+Equidistribution of $t$-dimensional unit hypercube into $2^{kl}$ cubic cells is defined as the set of all cubic cells in $[0,1)^k$ with side length $2^{-l}$ having coordinates of the corners as multiples of $2^{-l}$ \cite{Tausworthe}.} property of the PRNG by elementary bitwise transformation operations, like XOR, AND and shift \cite{Matsumoto:1994:TGG:189443.189445}.
 A TGFSR with tempering operations is called \emph{tempered} TGFSR.
-The well-known PRNG \emph{Mersenne Twister} (MT) is a variation of TGFSR where the linear recurrence is \cite{Matsumoto:1998:MTE:272991.272995} :
+The well-known PRNG \emph{Mersenne Twister} (MT) is a variation of TGFSR where the linear recurrence is \cite{Matsumoto:1998:MTE:272991.272995}: